THE CALIFORNIA HISTORICAL RADIO SOCIETY

-Pioneer (Living) – Hilly Rose – Was a pioneering talk show host in the ‘60s on KCBS, where he began as a news reporter, and on KNEW and KGO before going nationwide, doing fill-in work for Larry King and others.
+Pioneer – Hilly Rose – A pioneering talk show host in the ‘60s on KCBS, where he began as a news reporter, and on KNEW and KGO before going nationwide, doing fill-in work for Larry King, Art Bell and others.

 The BAY AREA RADIO HALL OF FAME SELECTS